stardazed/sd-zlib/README.md

 @stardazed/zlib
 ===============
-Compress and decompress data with the deflate algorithm, and read and write this data in zlib, gzip or raw format containers.
+Compress and decompress data with the deflate algorithm, and read and write this data in deflate, gzip or raw format containers.

 Installation & Usage
 --------------------